laurieodgers/sipping/readme.md

 Options ping style python scripts but could not find one which presents as an actual class.

+## Lifetime

+Despite the last commit being 5 years ago, this project is still in active use - I use it regularly to test SIP connectivity between networks.

 ## License

 MIT License